 Focus on relevance and inclusiveness of addressing diversity of learners within teaching and learning activities.
 Aimed toward advance practice nurses interested in teaching.
 Further expands content of NSG 501 and NSG 502.
 Prerequisite: NURS 501 and graduate student status.

 NSG 504 Advanced Teacher Practice-Challenges in Teaching (3)

 Focus on challenges facing educator during teaching encounters.
 Addresses influence of belief structures on learner's motivation for change.
 For advance practice nurses interested in teaching.
 Prerequisite: NSG 501 and graduate student status.

 Application of occupational safety and health principles.
 Student teams perform evaluations, assess production methods/processes and exposures, health and safety procedures and programs, and develop engineering and administrative controls.
 Students perform on a consulting project with a local company including budgeting, project reporting, and presentation.
-Offered jointly with ENVH 559/IND E 567.
-Offered: Sp.
+Offered: jointly with ENV H 559/IND E 567; Sp, even years.